 Dr. Dany Lousky PhD

 Dany Lousky is the creator and developer of The Lousky Method, the innovative i32 intelligence tests.
 He is the chairman of the Department for Complementary Health Professions, the Israeli umbrella organization for complementary medicine.
-Dr. Lousky has written 14 books about life, education, health and the secrets of success according to The Book of Creation.
+Dr. Lousky has written Dozens of books about life, education, health and the secrets of success according to The Book of Creation.

 A few words from my heart to yours